soodoku/tldr/summaries/16_the_checklist_manifesto.md

     - **necessary fallibility** --- stuff is beyond humanity's comprehension for now.

     - of the stuff *we* know, we fail because of:
-        + **ignorance**: practioners don't know
+        + **ignorance**: practitioners don't know
-        + **ineptitude**: practioners don't apply what they know correctly
+        + **ineptitude**: practitioners don't apply what they know correctly
             * Reasons (not via G and M):
                 1. The first is the fallibility of human memory and attention, especially when it comes to mundane, routine matters that are easily overlooked under the strain of more pressing events.

-                2. People may think that steps don't matter---overconfidence, laziness,  etc. --- Line out **minimum neccessary steps**
+                2. People may think that steps don't matter---overconfidence, laziness,  etc. --- Line out **minimum necessary steps**

 * Problem Statement: How do you make sure that people know and are following the process correctly?

-* To improve outcomes---study routine failures and how you would amend process to improve outcomes.
+* To improve outcomes---study routine failures and how you would amend the process to improve outcomes.

 * Solutions:

-    - Increase in training requirements but pace of growth of knowledge > sustainable increase in training time.
+    - Increase in training requirements
+        - downside: the pace of growth of knowledge > sustainable increase in training time.

+    - Specialization: "There are pediatric anesthesiologists, cardiac anesthesiologists, obstetric anesthesiologists, neurosurgical anesthesiologists ..."

-    - Punish failure and reward for doing the right thing:
+    - Punish failure and give rewards for doing the right thing:
         + pay for performance benefit ~ 2--4% for surgeons in one trial.

-    - Specialization: "There are pediatric anesthesiologists, cardiac anesthesiologists, obstetric anesthesiologists, neurosurgical anesthesiologists ..."

-    - Checklists for inteptitude reasons 1 and 2
+    - Checklists for ineptitude reasons 1 and 2

     - Automating tasks or reporting of failures of adhering to guidelines

     - Forcing functions: "A behavior-shaping constraint, also sometimes referred to as a forcing function or poka-yoke, is a technique used in error-tolerant design to prevent the user from making common errors or mistakes.
 One example is the reverse lockout on the transmission of a moving automobile."
-Microwave: open door to power off.
+Microwave: open the door to power off.
         - Automation
         - Mandatory Communication.

-    - When working with rotating set of people
+    - When working with a rotating set of people
-        + Introductions help (people who know each others names work better together)
+        + Introductions help (people who know each other's names work better together)
         + Ask for concerns around key areas

 ### Volume of Surgery And Complication Rate, Other Issues in Medicine